gonodono/glancet/README.md

 directly.
 The bytecode manipulation is handled by a custom Gradle plugin that uses [a built-in AGP functionality][transform], along with some basic Java ASM.

-### Library publishing
+### Publishing

-Until everything gets published to the main repository services, the `library` and `plugin` modules will have to be built and published manually in order to be able to use this (unless you'd like to include the projects directly).
-If you would want to utilize your local Maven repository, all it takes is to run two predefined Gradle tasks in this project, and then to add a couple of `mavenLocal()` lines to your app's project.
+For the time being, the `library` and `plugin` modules will have to be built and published manually in order to be able to use this (unless you'd like to include the projects directly).
+If you use a local Maven repository, all it takes is to run two predefined Gradle tasks in this project, and then to add a couple of `mavenLocal()` lines to your app's project.

 1. In Glancet, run `./gradlew :library:publishToMavenLocal` either through a